top of page

 Entrance of "Lazy Cats" cafe with a person ascending stairs.
 Yellow facade, plants, and signs highlight the lively atmosphere.

-Jenn found the Lazy Cats Cafe online and we decided to plan in a stop here on the way to the Ceking Rice Terrace on our scooter.
+Jenn found the Lazy Cats Cafe online, and we decided to plan a stop here on the way to the Ceking Rice Terrace on our scooter.

 Rustic cafe with people dining, a Ganesha statue adorned with marigold garlands, mural-lined walls, and text: "Being lazy does not…"